Knowledge-enhanced Agents for Interactive Text Games: Framework for Knowledge Injection in Text-based Game Agents

-As a knowledge-augmented RL agent, we used the KG-A2C model \cite{s3}.
+\paragraph{\textbf{(2) RL-enhanced KG Model:}} As a knowledge-augmented RL agent, we used the Knowledge-augmented Actor-Critic (KG-A2C) model \cite{s3}.
 For KG-A2C, in addition to the textual representation of the game state, the agent also builds a dynamic KG representing the state space by parsing the textual descriptions using OpenIE \cite{angeli-etal-2015-leveraging}.
-The benefits of the KG are that the symbolic representation of the game states can help effective reasoning about the next course of action.
+KG's symbolic representation of the game states can help effective reasoning about the next course of action.
 The overall model architecture is shown in Figure \ref{kga2c}.
 Each of the textual inputs is encoded with a GRU, and the KG is separately encoded with KG embeddings and Graph Attention network \cite{s4}.
 In addition, the model takes into account the total score obtained so far through the binary score encoding.
-Formally, KG-A2C produces knowledge graph encoding ($g_t$), input encoding ($o_t$), and score encoding ($b_t$):
+Formally, KG-A2C produces KG encoding ($g_t$), input encoding ($o_t$), and score encoding ($b_t$):

 where $\odot$ signifies concatenation, $G$ is GRU encoder of size 100$\times$100. \textit{W} and \textit{b} are weights and biases, $A_{ij}$ is the attention weights, and $h_j$ is the node feature vector. $b_t$ is the binary score encoding of the total score obtained so far with a shape of 1x10, which is calculated using the cumulative reward attained up to the present moment.
-The reward is first converted to binary format with a length of 9, to which a `0' is added to the beginning in case the cumulative reward is positive, and a `1' is added if the reward is negative.
+The reward is first converted to a binary format with a length of 9, to which a `0' is added to the beginning in case the cumulative reward is positive, and a `1' is added if the reward is negative.
 The final state info vector ${S}_{info}$ is calculated by concatenating the three input representations, and it is then used to generate actions for the agent.
 Overall, the model is trained with the actor-critic policy gradient.
 Instead of sampling directly from the valid action space, the policy network generates action templates and then populates the templates with objects from the knowledge graph.
-Thus, to make the learning more effective, KG-A2C also adds three auxiliary losses to encourage the model to generate valid actions (i.e., actions that would cause the game state to change):
+Thus, to make the learning more effective, KG-A2C also adds three auxiliary losses to encourage the model to generate valid actions, i.e., actions that would cause the game state to change:

 where $\mathrm{L_T}$, $\mathrm{L_O}$, and $\mathrm{L_E}$ are template loss, object loss, and entropy loss respectively. $a$ $\in$ Valid($s_t$) is a valid action, $\tau$ $\in$ Valid$_\tau$($s_t$) is valid template, $o$ $\in$ Valid($o_t$) is a valid object, and $s$ is a state.